yukarikaname/openchromecast/README.md

 A self-signed certificate can never path-build to those private anchors, so the **unmodified Android YouTube app / Google Home** reject it — the device won't show up, or the connection fails at auth time.
-This is exactly the "identity" problem you identified.
 To make the *stock* apps work you must supply the credentials of a real device via `--cert` / `--key` (extract them from a rooted device — see `docs/adb-testing.md`).
 Everything else in the protocol is implemented and verified end-to-end with `pychromecast`.

 ## Architecture

 ```
                      LAN
 ┌──────────────────────────────┐
-│  Android YouTube app         │  mDNS browse "_googlecast._tcp.local"
+│  Cast sender                 │  mDNS browse "_googlecast._tcp.local"
 │       │                     │  ───────────────▶  PC
 │       │                     │
 │       ▼ TLS :8009            │